 To create enough tension in the dough the shaping has to be done well.
 Yes, you can make sourdough bread by just chucking the dough in a proofing basket but for the best shape and oven spring, the dough has to be shaped correctly.

+The method used is to degas most of the air from the dough and preshape.
+Leave for 20-30 minutes and then start the final shaping.
 The right shaping method is important to encourage the outer membrane of the dough to stretch.
 This helps it to strengthen and stretch in the oven also.

 A lot of bread makers get this stage wrong.
 The bread should do the majority of its rising in the proofing basket (generally).
 The bread should rise to roughly full size before it’s baked.

 To tell if the bread is ready for the oven you can use the poke test.
-Sourdough bread should stay down after it is poked for 2-3 seconds before spring back up.
+Sourdough bread should stay down after it is poked for 2-3 seconds before springing back up.
 This is roughly double the bread’s original size.